 SSRIs MUST be started at an extremely low dose (e.g., 1/4th or less of that used for a typical child) and tapered upward very slowly to avoid activation, agitation, akathisia, and other adverse effects of the drugs.

 Although most side effects are easily managed, the development of suicidal thoughts and/or actions is a cause for immediate concern.
 The SSRIs are known to cause suicidality in children (the mechanism is unknown) and because of this, the FDA has issued a “black box” warning for their use in pediatric patients.
 The risk of suicidal thoughts is low and the risk of suicidal behaviors is lower, but even one child is too many – so caution must be exercised with use of the SSRIs.
 If suicidal thoughts/behaviors develop, the child must be monitored closely as the SSRI is discontinued (remembering that some of the drugs will require tapering to avoid additional adverse effects).
-In most patients, the therapeutic benefits far outweigh the (rare) children.
+In most patients, the therapeutic benefits outweigh the possible adverse effects.
 Parents should be aware of reports of suicidal thoughts and behaviors developing during SSRI administration.